Group Facilitation Training

 – Facilitating group sessions with live feedback

 – Integrating learning within the work situation

 “I mean Negative Capability, that is, when a man is capable of being in uncertainties, mysteries, doubts, without any irritable reaching after fact and reason” Keats

-The aim of this weekend is to broaden the awareness of whole group processes and to find practical ways of approaching them when working with groups.
-Participants will be invited to experiment with various levels of group interventions such as whole group, subgroup, interpersonal and intrapersonal and to use their own countertransference to sense the field of the group.
+The aim of this weekend is to broaden awareness of whole group processes and to find practical ways of approaching them when working with groups.
+A practical and theoretical introduction to stage related interventions will be offered with an emphasis on the group formation, early development and working with conflict.
+Participants will experiment with various levels of group intervention such as whole-group, subgroup, interpersonal and intrapersonal and using their own countertransference to sense the field of the group.

 Assessment and awards

 Those students who complete Part 1 of the programme with satisfactory feedback from their peers will receive a Certificate of Group Facilitation.
-For the award of Diploma, students will need to complete a case study of 6,000 words while undertaking a further six months of facilitating groups supervised by a member of the training team.
+For the award of the Diploma, students will need to complete a case study of 6,000 words while undertaking a further six months of facilitating groups supervised by a member of the training team.
 Details of Part II are below.

 Why do you want to do this training?

 Send your answers together with details of your name, occupation, contact address, telephone number and email address to Re-Vision with a non-returnable application fee of £50.
 Some bursaries are available – details on request.